Continuous dependence on the coefficients for a class of non-autonomous evolutionary equations: Examples

 Now, since $\partial_0^{-1}$ commutes with $\s A$, the $\s M_n$'s commute with $\kappa_N$ and $\iota_N$.
 Moreover, the skew-selfadjointness of $\s A$ implies that $\s A$ reduces $N(\s A)^\bot$.
 Thus, the latter system may be written as

 The latter gives the two (decoupled) equations:

 and

-For the first equation, we use Theorem \ref{thm:basic_conv_thm}, the convergence of the equation in the stated manner follows from sequential compactness of bounded subsets of bounded linear operators in the weak operator topology (recall that the underlying spaces are all separable).

-For the second equation, the result follows in the same manner as \cite[Theorem 5.2]{Waurick}. \end{proof} \begin{rems} If, in the latter theorem, we restrict ourselves to the Hilbert space $N(\s A)^\bot$, i.e., using right-hand-sides, which are in $N(\s A)^\bot$, then the term involving $\kappa$ vanishes. \end{rems}
+For the first equation, we use Theorem \ref{thm:basic_conv_thm}, the convergence of the equation in the stated manner follows from sequential compactness of bounded subsets of bounded linear operators in the weak operator topology. \end{proof} \begin{rems} If, in the latter theorem, we restrict ourselves to the Hilbert space $N(\s A)^\bot$, i.e., using right-hand-sides, which are in $N(\s A)^\bot$, then the term involving $\kappa$ vanishes. \end{rems}